 Located in Cherry Creek

 This quirky spot is set up well for to-go orders.
-Just park curbside, ring the doorbell at the front entrance, and someone on staff will come outside to bring you your order.
+Ring the doorbell at the front entrance, and someone on staff will come outside to bring you your order.

 What to Order: French Onion Soup

-Crepes ‘n’ Crepes certainly doesn’t skimp on the cheese in their French Onion Soup.
+Crepes ‘n’ Crepes certainly doesn’t skimp on the cheese in their French Onion Soup (note: not vegetarian).
 Each bowl is loaded with Swiss cheese and generously topped with croutons.